-Top 10 Degrees in Rhode Island
+Featured Degrees in Rhode Island

 Although nearly any college degree is a good investment, some show more potential than others due to projected job growth or exceptionally high wages.
-Using data from the U.S. Department of Labor, we created this list of top degree options for Rhode Island college graduates:
+Using data from the U.S. Department of Labor, we created this list of featured degree options for Rhode Island college graduates:

 Biomedical engineering merges health care and science to create innovative products that improve patient health and comfort.
 Because of the growth expected in this field, job openings for biomedical engineers could increase by as much as 49 percent in Rhode Island from 2012 to 2022.
 High wages only add to the value of this degree choice for state students.
 As of 2014, biomedical engineers in Rhode Island earned a mean annual wage of $82,540, which works out to $39.68 per hour.